 To gain the official Dark Sky Community designation, Dark Skies of the Wet Mountain Valley encouraged lighting codes that restrict unshielded lights and outline how new public lighting will be installed.
 The organization also created awareness in local publications, through dark-sky education and at public events.

-Westcliffe and Silver Cliff comprise the only dark sky community in Colorado.
+Westcliffe and Silver Cliff comprise the first dark sky community in Colorado.
 They are the ninth—and highest—such community the world.
 In addition to preserving the physical and emotional benefits of stunningly starry nights for those in Custer County, the designation draws stargazers from around the world to visit our International Dark Sky Community.